Juan Iturbe

-Juan Manuel Iturbe Arévalo (born 4 June 1993) is a Paraguayan professional footballer who plays as a forward for Greek Super League club Aris and the Paraguay national team.
+Juan Manuel Iturbe Arévalo (born 4 June 1993) is a professional footballer who plays as a winger for Cerro Porteño.

-Iturbe represented the Paraguay national team in a friendly match in 2009.
+Born in Argentina, Iturbe represented the Paraguay national team in a friendly match in 2009.
 After the friendly, he declared his intention to play for Argentina, his country of birth, and did so at under-20 level.
 However, in early 2016 Iturbe expressed his desire to once again represent Paraguay, his parents' country of origin.

 Club career

 Sportivo Trinidense

 At the age of 12, Iturbe made his first-team debut for Sportivo Trinidense in the 2006 Paraguayan Division Intermedia.
 He scored his first goal for the club in the 35th minute of a 1–0 away victory against Choré Central on 7 May 2006.
 Sportivo Trinidense finished in second position of the Division Intermedia table and were promoted to the Primera División Paraguaya for the 2007 season.

 Cerro Porteño

 Iturbe debuted for Cerro Porteño on 28 June 2009 at the age of 16 in a game against Libertad, the 21st week of the Paraguayan Primera División.

-Being 17 years of age, Iturbe was not under professional contract with Cerro Porteño, therefore, he trained with Quilmes of the Argentine Primera División.
+Being 12 years of age, Iturbe was not under professional contract with Cerro Porteño, therefore, he trained with Quilmes of the Argentine Primera División.
 In January 2011, Iturbe confirmed he was signing with Portuguese club Porto and would join the team when he turned 18.
 After agreeing on the move, he returned to Cerro Porteño in February, where he remained until his 18th birthday in June.
 He scored a brace in his first Copa Libertadores game shortly after that.